Sir John Barran, 1st Baronet

+Early life

+Barran was born in London in 1821, the eldest surviving son of a gunsmith, John Barran, and his wife, Elizabeth (née Fletcher).
+When he was 21 he sailed to Hull, then travelled by rail to Leeds where he got a job with a pawnbroker and clothes dealer before setting up his own shop at no.1 Briggate, living over the shop with his wife and family.

 Public life

-Barran was the elder surviving son of a London gunsmith, John Barran, and his wife, Elizabeth (née Fletcher).

 Barran founded the firm of John Barran and Sons, clothing manufacturers, of Leeds.
 He was a Justice of the Peace for Leeds and the West Riding of Yorkshire and served as Mayor of Leeds from 1870 to 1871.
 In 1876, he was returned to Parliament as one of three representatives for Leeds, a seat he held until 1885, and later sat for Otley from 1886 to 1895, when he was created a baronet, of Chapel Allerton Hall in Chapel Allerton in the West Riding of the County of York and Queen's Gate, St Mary Abbots parish, in Kensington in the County of London.

+In 1872 he led a successful campaign to purchase the land of Roundhay Park for the people of Leeds.

 Family life

 Barran married Ann Hirst (died 1874) in 1842.
 He married secondly, to Eliza Bilton, née Brown, in 1878.
 He had six sons and four daughters.
 One of his son's died young.
 His youngest son, Rowland, became a Member of Parliament.

+Later Barran moved his factory to Park Row and in 1869 bought land to the south of the recently widened Boar Lane.
+Architect Thomas Ambler designed several buildings for him including a shop at ‘Number One’ Boar Lane.
+At this time he moved with his family to Chapel Allerton Hall.

 Barran died in May 1905, aged 83, and was succeeded in the baronetcy by his grandson John, his eldest son John Barran having predeceased him.
 Barran was buried in Beckett Street Cemetery in Leeds.